hamonk/hamonk.github.io/_posts/2025-08-16-loss-functions.md

-# Loss function for classification
+# Loss Functions for Classification

+1. TOC
+{:toc}

+## Introduction

+Loss functions are fundamental to machine learning and deep learning, yet their specifics can be easy to forget.
+This page serves as a comprehensive reference for understanding and implementing classification loss functions.

-These are my notes from [Module 3 - Loss functions for classification](https://dataflowr.github.io/website/modules/3-loss-functions-for-classification/)
+These notes are based on [Module 3 - Loss functions for classification](https://dataflowr.github.io/website/modules/3-loss-functions-for-classification/), enhanced with hand-crafted examples and practical PyTorch implementations to illustrate key concepts and edge cases.

-I also added some hand crafted examples to better understand some of the concepts.

-## gradient descent
+## Gradient Descent Variants

+There are three main variants of gradient descent:

-- batch gradient descent -> full training set
+- **Batch Gradient Descent**: Uses the full training set for each update
-- stochastic gradient descent -> 1 example at a time
+- **Stochastic Gradient Descent (SGD)**: Updates parameters using one example at a time
-- mini batch gradient descent -> subset (=batch) of training set
+- **Mini-batch Gradient Descent**: Uses a subset (batch) of the training set for each update

-## optimization problem
+## Optimization Problem

-The likelihood is the probability of y knowing x (training data).
-Under the assumption we have a gaussian distributed error, we can estimate the likelihood.
+The **likelihood** is the probability of observing $y$ given $x$ (training data).
+Under the assumption of Gaussian-distributed errors, we can estimate this likelihood.

-When training, we often maximize the likelihood (make the observed data as probable as possible under the model).
-Likelihood is a product - complex to maximize.
-Taking the log helps and we just have the cost function is the sum of  square errors (ordinary least square problem).
+During training, we typically **maximize the likelihood** to make the observed data as probable as possible under our model.
+Since likelihood is a product, it's complex to maximize directly.
+Taking the logarithm simplifies this: the log-likelihood becomes a sum of squared errors (the Ordinary Least Squares problem).

-## logistic regression
+## Logistic Regression

-### binary classification
+### Binary Classification

-sigmoid function:
+The **sigmoid function** maps any real-valued number to the range $(0, 1)$:

 $$
 \sigma(x) = \frac{1}{1 + e^{-x}}
 $$

-We have the likelihood as:
-The likelihood is:
+For binary classification with labels $y_i \in \{0, 1\}$, the likelihood is:

 $$
 L(w, b) = \prod_{i=1}^n